 In the laundry there are several methods of conserving water, but I do not advocate changing washing machines just to save a few dollars of water.
 See the section on washing machines before making any firm decision.
 And don't be conned by Government rebates!
 Do your sums first!
-Consider also the impending price rise in energy.
+Consider also the cost of energy used for a full wash.

-What is important is the selection of laundry detergents that firstly, clean your clothes (that's number one priority) and secondly, do not create such a concoction of chemicals that may be detrimental to plants or soil.
+What is important is the selection of laundry detergents that firstly, clean your clothes (that's number one priority) and secondly, do not create such a concoction of chemicals that may be detrimental to plants or soil when the greywater is discharged to a land application area.
 But be aware, if you conserve water and use the same amount of detergent, the chemical load will increase and the potential environmental outcome may be more severe.

 In some instances, water conservation in the home may reduce the quantity and quality of greywater to volumes to a point where they are not worth reusing.